telerik/xaml-docs/controls/radrichtextbox/getting-started/features-formatting-api.md

-This is also the suggested approach when merging several documents into one.Using the selection
+This is also the suggested approach when merging several documents into one.

+### Using the selection

 If you choose to use the document selection when creating a __DocumentFragment__, there will be no additional paragraph after the fragment.